 This year things are looking different for our family since I’ve decided to relaunch my web coaching business for mompreneurs.
 A few things have had to change in our routines and how we “do school” in order for that to happen for me, though.
-I’m going to give you a few pointers in this post about how to make life easier for yourself and your kids if you are working from home.
-I’m still trying to figure it out as I go, but here are some tips that have made life easier for us so far:
+I’m going to give you a few pointers in this post about how to make life easier for those of you who are working from home while homeschooling.
+I’m still trying to figure it out as I go, but here are some tips that have made life easier for us so far.

 **NOTE: this post was originally written in 2014 when I had a middle schooler and kindergartner.
 Listening to the podcast will give you an updated view on what things are like in my life currently- in 2017.
 Just hit the play button above or subscribe in Itunes.)

 Tips for working while homeschooling

 What are some tips that can help be a mompreneur while educating your kids at the same time?